minetest/contentdb/app/flatpages/help/api.md

 * GET `/api/whoami/` - Json dictionary with the following keys:
 	* `is_authenticated` - True on successful API authentication
 	* `username` - Username of the user authenticated as, null otherwise.
-	* 403 will be thrown on unsupported authentication type, invalid access token, or other errors.
+	* 4xx status codes will be thrown on unsupported authentication type, invalid access token, or other errors.

 ### Packages